Chia Seeds 2025: Remarkable Health Benefits of Chia Seeds

 a.
 Nutritional Profile:

-- Chia Seeds: The seeds are an excellent source of fiber, protein, omega-3 fatty acids, and several vitamins and minerals, including calcium, manganese, and magnesium.
-One ounce (28 grams) of chia seeds contains 137 calories, 4 grams of protein, 9 grams of fat (5 of which are omega-3s), and 12 grams of carbohydrates (11 of which are fiber).
+- Chia Seeds: The seeds are an excellent source of fibre, protein, omega-3 fatty acids, and several vitamins and minerals, including calcium, manganese, and magnesium.
+One ounce (28 grams) of chia seeds contains 137 calories, 4 grams of protein, 9 grams of fat (5 of which are omega-3s), and 12 grams of carbohydrates (11 of which are fibre).

 - Flax Seeds:

-Flax seeds are also high in fiber and omega-3 fatty acids, and they contain lignans, which have antioxidant properties.
-One ounce (28 grams) of flax seeds contains 151 calories, 6 grams of protein, 12 grams of fat (8 of which are omega-3s), and 8 grams of carbohydrates (7 of which are fiber).
+Flax Seeds Flax seeds are also high in fibre and omega-3 fatty acids, and they contain lignans, which have antioxidant properties.
+One ounce (28 grams) of flax seeds contains 151 calories, 6 grams of protein, 12 grams of fat (8 of which are omega-3s), and 8 grams of carbohydrates (7 of which are fibre).

 - Basil Seeds:

-Basil seeds are lower in calories and fat than chia and flax seeds, but they are still a good source of fiber, protein, and several minerals, including iron and calcium.
-One ounce (28 grams) of basil seeds contains 43 calories, 2 grams of protein, 1 gram of fat, 9 grams of carbohydrates (7 of which are fiber), and 0.7 mg of iron
+Basil Seeds Basil seeds are lower in calories and fat than chia and flax seeds, but they are still a good source of fibre, protein, and several minerals, including iron and calcium.
+One ounce (28 grams) of basil seeds contains 43 calories, 2 grams of protein, 1 gram of fat, 9 grams of carbohydrates (7 of which are fibre), and 0.7 mg of iron

 - b..Texture:

-- Chia Seeds: When soaked in liquid, chia seeds absorb the liquid and become gel-like in texture.
+- Chia Seeds: When soaked in liquid, they absorb the liquid and become gel-like in texture.
 This makes them a popular ingredient in puddings, smoothies, and other recipes where a thickening agent is desired.

 - Flax Seeds: Flax seeds are also able to absorb liquid and become gel-like, but they tend to have a more slippery texture than chia seeds.
 This makes them a good ingredient for recipes such as vegan egg replacements, but they may not be as appealing in recipes that require a thickening agent.